Forget hotels or even hostels – go off the beaten track to discover your own piece of paradise in these picture perfect places in South Australia.

 Like something out of a fairy-tale, the forest's magic is most apparent come winter as you stroll under dense canopies and discover fairy mushrooms and wildlife.
 Snuggle up by the campfire, toast marshmallows and swap stories before falling asleep under a blanket of stars.
 Your morning alarm is courtesy of the abundant birdlife that calls the forest home.
 On your doorstep, the world-famous wines of McLaren Vale and post-card worthy beaches of the Fleurieu Peninsula await.

 Where to find it: For a camping option near Adelaide, Kuitpo forest is less than an hour's drive from Adelaide on the Fleurieu Peninsula.

 Park fees may be applicable when camping at one of South Australia's national parks.
 For more information on fees, free camping in South Australia, national park entry passes and to pre-book a campsite online, please visit National Parks and Wildlife Service South Australia.
 Please me mindful of the footprint you leave behind and help us take care of our environment.
 Take your rubbish with you, look after the facilities and leave no trace, so that we can all continue to enjoy our natural wonders.

 Looking for the ultimate camping guide?

-Why not check out our how and where to camp on the Eyre Peninsula guide? it gives you driving conditions, directions, cost and information on the best camping facilities along the Eyre Peninsula.
+Then check out our how and where to camp on the Eyre Peninsula guide!
+It gives you driving conditions, directions, cost and information on the best camping facilities along the Eyre Peninsula.